-John Muir Elementary School:
+John Muir Elementary School

 Who: 5th grade classes from JMES - 3 classrooms generally 23-27 students in each class.
-Culturally diverse, for over 50%, English is their second language What works: Program meets 3-4 times a year.
+Culturally diverse, for over 50%, English is their second language

+What Works: Program meets 3-4 times a year.
 Each trip they do something different.
 They love climbing, stewardship, and outdoor cooking.
 We always have teacher split the class into 2-3 groups, and this works really well.

-What doesn't work: Trip to Camp Long - the waiver is too long for low ropes and they aren't able to get them done in time.
+What Doesn't Work: Trip to Camp Long - the waiver is too long for low ropes and they aren't able to get them done in time.
 Classroom visits are too short, and you have to stick with time schedule.

-October - Trip to Camp Long for climbing and low ropes November - Trip to classroom to show climbing gear, and go over climbing commands
+October - Trip to Camp Long for climbing and low ropes

-December - Trip to Mountaineers for climbing, first aid, and outdoor cooking May - Seward Park trip for LNT/10 essentials, navigation, awareness trail and stewardship with Audubon
+November - Trip to classroom to see climbing gear and review climbing commands December - Trip to Mountaineers for climbing, first aid, and outdoor cooking May - Seward Park trip for LNT/10 essentials, navigation, awareness trail and stewardship with Audubon